s3784244/Personal-Training-Booking-System/README.md

 - **Protected Routes**: Role-based route protection for enhanced security
 - **Real-time Updates**: Dynamic content updates without page refresh

+## 🧪 How to Test the App Features

+You can explore the platform as either a **Client** or a **Trainer**.
+Use the demo accounts below or register a new user.

+### 1. Access the Application

+- Open [http://localhost:5173](http://localhost:5173) in your browser after starting both frontend and backend servers.

+---

+### 2. Login or Register

+#### Demo Accounts

+- **Client Login:**
+  - Email: `client1@gmail.com`
+  - Password: `test`
+- **Trainer Login:**
+  - Email: `trainer1@gmail.com`
+  - Password: `test`

+#### Or Register a New Account

+- Click **Sign Up** and choose either "Client" or "Trainer" role.
+- Fill in the required details and submit the form.

+---

+### 3. Client Features to Test

+1. **Browse Trainers:**
+   - Go to "Find a Trainer" to view all available trainers.
+   - Use search and filters to find trainers by specialization.

+2. **View Trainer Profiles:**
+   - Click on any trainer card to see detailed profile, qualifications, and reviews.

+3. **Book a Session:**
+   - On a trainer’s profile, select a time slot and date.
+   - Click "Book Now" and complete the Stripe payment process.

+4. **View & Manage Bookings:**
+   - Go to "My Profile" > "My Bookings" to see all your session bookings.

+5. **Leave Feedback:**
+   - After booking, go to a trainer’s profile and submit a review and rating.

+6. **Edit Profile:**
+   - Update your personal info and profile photo in "Profile Settings".

+7. **Logout:**
+   - Use the logout button in the header or sidebar.

+---

+### 4. Trainer Features to Test

+1. **Login as Trainer** (use demo or register as trainer).

+2. **View Dashboard:**
+   - See an overview of your profile, ratings, and certifications.

+3. **Manage Bookings:**
+   - Go to the "Bookings" tab to view all client appointments.

+4. **Edit Profile:**
+   - Update your qualifications, experiences, time slots, pricing, and profile photo.

+5. **View Feedback:**
+   - Check client reviews and ratings in the "Feedback" tab.

+6. **Logout:**
+   - Use the logout button in the header or sidebar.

+---

+### 5. Additional Tips

+- You can register multiple clients or trainers to test interactions.
+- Try deleting your account or updating your profile photo to test those features.
+- All payments are in test mode using Stripe.
+You can use **Card Number:** `4242 4242 4242 4242` and any **Expiry Date:** and **CVC:** value to test the payment

 ## Tech Stack

 ### Frontend: